 The Achilles tendon

-One of the longest tendons in the body, the Achilles tendon stretches from the heel bone to the calf muscles.
+The Achilles tendon is one of the longest tendons in the body, stretching from the bones of the heel to the calf muscles.

-- Flat feet (also called fallen arches or over-pronation).
-Here, the impact of a step makes the arch of the foot collapse, over-stretching the muscles and tendons.
+- Problems with the feet - an Achilles tendon injury can result from flat feet, also known as fallen arches or over-pronation.
+In this condition, the impact of a step causes the arch of your foot to collapse, stretching the muscles and tendons.